 We published our rapid review of how the government managed the spending target between 2013 and 2019 in November 2020, and the government response was published in January 2021.

-We are currently working on a supplementary review looking at the government’s management of the spending target during 2020, in light of the COVID-19 pandemic, and we recently published our planned approach.
+We published our supplementary review looking at the government’s management of the spending target during 2020, in light of the COVID-19 pandemic, in May 2021.

 The UK is one of only a handful of donors that has met the international target of spending 0.7% of its Gross National Income (GNI) on official development assistance (ODA), and one of only two to have enshrined that commitment in law.
 With ODA being spent by many departments, and GNI and elements of the UK’s large and complex aid expenditure difficult to predict each year, this presents a considerable managerial challenge.

 This rapid review explores how well the UK government manages the ODA spending target.
 It assesses cross-government coordination, and the role played by the former Department for International Development (DFID) as ‘spender or saver of last resort’, required to adjust its expenditure up or down in each calendar year to prevent any shortfall or overspend.
 The review covers the period since 2013, when the UK first achieved the target, to 2019.
 However, it does not assess whether the target itself is an appropriate one, as this is a matter of government policy and, since 2015, a legislative requirement.